Migrating from P3 to P6

 At its core, a CPM schedule is an invaluable tool for use in the execution of a project and, to be honest, the last thing one wants is the software to get in the way.
 The reality is that the transition from P3 to P6 is not without growing pains, as we have learned in our implementation of the software.
 P6 is fundamentally different in that it allows for the management of multiple projects with shared resources at the enterprise level, unlike P3, which is a single-project, single user environment.

-For as much as the new version of Primavera differs from our old standby, P3, it still very much resembles the software that has dominated the industry for a couple decades, with its simple and effective reporting power.
+For as much as the new version of Primavera differs from our old standby, P3, it still very much resembles the software that has dominated the industry for a couple of decades, with its simple and effective reporting power.
 As the adoption rate increases, it will be hard for contractors and consultants alike to steer clear of the new standard much longer.
 Of course, legacy products are not going to disappear overnight, so the goal is to be adaptable.
 Familiarize yourself with new options and be conversant in the evolving CPM scheduling landscape.

 Articles published in The Expert Report are the opinions of the authors and do not necessarily represent or reflect the policies or opinions of The Rhodes Group.
 The Expert Report may not be reproduced in whole or in part without the permission of the publisher.